deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 I found that three LSTM layers usually worked better than four.
 Often if I tried to train with four layers, learning got stuck or oscillated wildly.

+It seems to produce better harmonies with a layer size of 100 rather than 200

 The sample MP3s at http://deepmusic.info/ involve only a minor amount of curating, except for the top group.

 ------